marzetcode/marzetcode.github.io/readme.md

 Hi!
-My name is Marzet and this is my portfolio page and main GitHub account
+My name is Marzet.
+I'm a frontend developer and this is my portfolio page.

-Check out my GitHub Pages for fun and practicing https://marzetkhatit.github.io/